 By Michael Buccino, Micro Living, LLC.

 Michael is current serving as a planning commissioner for the City of Steamboat Springs.
 He owns an interior design firm and Micro Living, LLC. and began getting involved in the tiny house movement in 2016.
 DOLA, Department of Local Affairs in Colorado, came to rural Routt County, Colorado to discuss tiny houses and begin the conversation locally.
-Since then, the movement has progressed quickly to create legal conforming tiny homes.
+Since then, the movement has progressed to create legal way for conforming tiny homes to local zoning.

 Fad or New industry?